Traeger Smoked Spatchcock Turkey Recipe

 What Temperature Do I Cook Turkey on a Traeger Grill?

-But I have tested all the methods and found that using 300°F for the whole cook turns out a juicy turkey with a good smoky flavor that has a nice crispy skin.
+However, I have tested all the methods and found that using 300°F for the whole cook produces a juicy turkey with a good smoky flavor and a nice crispy skin.

 What Internal Cooking Temperature Does the Meat Need to Be?

-The internal temperature of the turkey should 165°F in the thickest part when it is ready.
-Insert the digital probe meat thermometer into the turkey breast and thigh when checking this
+When it is ready, the turkey’s internal temperature should be 165°F in the thickest part.
+Insert the digital probe meat thermometer into the turkey breast and thigh when checking this.

 How Long Does It Take to Smoke a Turkey on a Traeger?